 What do you want your grown adult dog to be like?
 Calm, friendly, relaxed, able to be left alone, good on lead, good with dogs, good in the car, doesn’t steal food or items, soft around children/elderly, fun to play with, be affectionate, trusting and loyal ?
 This isn’t difficult to accomplish; simply observe these guidelines when raising a puppy and teach the pup exactly what you want from day one!

-The key to raising a healthy, well rounded, balanced, sociable and generally fantastic companion dog is to do all the work in the first few months of the pups life.
+The key to raising a puppy who is healthy, well rounded, balanced, sociable and generally a fantastic companion dog is to do all the work in the first few months of the pups life.
 This will set the pup up with all the skills, and confidence in those skills, to be that fantastic companion to the whole family.

 The basic principle is no different than raising a child; encourage and reward acceptable behaviours whilst discouraging unacceptable behaviours.
 The key to this is principle recognising exactly what is acceptable and what isn’t.

 As for building up your pups experience, a vital aspect of its upbringing, this is simply a case of providing your puppy with as many experiences as possible.
 If you imagine every situation your pup will find itself as an adult; on streets, in fields, on roads, in woods, on beaches, in markets, in cars, on trains, in crowds, in other people’s houses etc, now aim to expose your pup to all of these situations before it is 6 months of age.

 Of course education goes hand in hand with experience so as you expose your puppy to such experiences you should do so whilst encouraging the pup to remain calm and positive.
 The aim is for the pup to associate the feeling of calmness and positivity with these experiences so when the pup finds itself in similar situations as an adult it will be much more likely to remain calm and positive.